Last week, I embarked on an excursion to the Isle of Skye, a journey which began along a portion of the so-called Mary Queen of Scots Trail.

 Indeed, the appeal of Scotland is as much about its unreal beauty and surreal folklore as it is the contradictions that carpet the country like its iconic green grass.
 Which, it turns out, is not even natural: The land was once covered in twisted, towering Caledonian pines—and they’re all but extinct now.

-Rabbies Tours kindly offered me a complimentary excursion through the Scottish Highlands and to the Isle of Skye.
+Rabbies Tours kindly offered me one of its Isle of Skye tour on a complimentary basis.
 More broadly, my trip to Scotland was possible thanks to an invitation from Edinburgh’s Hogmanay, which is supported by ETAG, The Scottish Government,VisitScotland, Edinburgh Festivals, Marketing Edinburgh and Haggis Adventures, and is created and produced by Unique Events.
 As always, all opinions expressed here are entirely my own.